acmdas/das_fieldstones/morefieldstones2018.md

 "For the first time in history, we have reached a stage of absurdity in which a <em>reductio ad absurdum</em> is no longer viable as a rhetorical maneuver, for there is nothing so absurd that everyone recognizes it as such."&mdash;<a href="http://takimag.com/article/street_corner_semantics_theodore_dalrymple/" rel="noopener" target="_blank">Theodore Dalrymple</a>
 History covers a long time and a lot of absurdity, but this is pretty clearly true &ndash;  least in my lifetime.

+## God the Father
+The, 12 Jun 2019

+“GOD is therefore truly the Father, inasmuch as He is Father of truth; He does not create the Son from outside Himself, but generates Him from His own substance.
+That is to say, being wise, He generates Wisdom, being just, Justice, be eternal, the Eternal, being immortal, the Immortal, being invisible, the Invisible.
+Because He is Light, He generates Brightness, and because He is Mind, the Word.” — Rufinus: *Commentary on the Apostles’ Creed*, 4.
+(5th cent.)

 ## Kings, Silverware and Olympus
 Tue, 17 Jul 2018